Unemployment Insurance Program

 The length of time depends on how much was earned when working.
 For regular unemployment insurance, the longest you can collect is 26 full weeks during the year.

-Note: The State Extended Benefits program is no longer available.
+Note: The State Extended Benefits program and the Federal Emergency Unemployment Compensation program are no longer available.

 An applicant who is denied benefit may appeal by submitting a request in writing to the Central Adjudication Unit, PO Box 20067, Cranston, RI 02920-0941.
 RI Legal Services 1-800-662-5034, may be able to provide assistance with an appeal.